 I like to serve these quesadillas with Avocado Crema (see recipe below) but you can also serve them with your favorite salsa or other accompaniments.

-tablespoons cheese over half of the wrap and then spread 1/3 cup chicken evenly over the cheese.
+- To assemble the quesadillas, place a wrap on a cutting board or other flat surface.
+Sprinkle 2 tablespoons cheese over half of the wrap and then spread ⅓ cup chicken evenly over the cheese.
 Top the chicken with ¼ of the sautéed peppers and onions and then another 2 tablespoons cheese.